Food & Lodging

 Certified Food Protection Manager Food service establishments are now required to have a Certified Food Protection Manager who has passed an accredited ANSI food safety exam.
 This person(s) must be onsite at any time the operation is in use.
 There are four different ANSI accredited food safety training programs that offer approved food safety exams.
 Information regarding each of these programs can be found by clicking on this link.
 Each of these programs provide information on their websites about upcoming classes and/or exams offered in specific areas.

 Plan Review: Plans, drawn to scale, and specifications, including the proposed menu, for new food service establishments must be submitted for review and approval to the local health department prior to initiating construction.
 The fee for this service is $240.
 Any changes in the dimensions of food preparation areas, seating capacity, or the addition of rooms to existing food service establishments must also be approved prior to renovating.
-Click Here for plan review information and application.
+Plan Review Application (PDF Version).

 Complaint Investigations: The food & lodging section is responsible for investigating complaints received from the public against food and / or lodging establishments.
 To register a complaint or concern, you may call (910) 296-2126.